-- our plans to develop and commercialize our product candidates in the central nervous system, or CNS, disorders we discuss in this Quarterly Report, and potentially in other indications; - our ability, within the expected timeframes, to complete our ongoing non-clinical studies and clinical trials; to announce the results of such studies and trials; to advance our product candidates into additional clinical trials, including pivotal clinical trials; and to successfully complete such clinical trials; - our plans with respect to filing for regulatory approval for our product candidates, if clinical trial development is successful, and the potential to obtain such approval and to commercialize any product, if approved; - our estimates regarding expenses; use of cash; timing of future cash needs; and capital requirements; - the potential for future revenues; - our expectations with respect to the availability of supplies of our product candidates, and the expected performance of our third-party manufacturers; - our expectations with respect to the performance of our contract research organizations and other third parties whose activities are important to our development and future commercialization efforts; - our ability to obtain and maintain intellectual property protection for our proprietary assets and other forms of exclusivity relevant to our business; - the estimated number of patients in indications of interest to us, and the size of the potential markets for our product candidates and our ability to serve those markets; - the anticipated rate and degree of market acceptance of our product candidates for any indication once approved; - the level of costs we may incur in connection with our activities, and our ability to obtain additional financing when needed; - the potential for success of competing products that are or become available for the indications that we are pursuing or may in the future pursue; - the potential risk of loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- our plans to develop and commercialize our product candidates in the central nervous system, or CNS, disorders we discuss in this Quarterly Report, and potentially in other indications; - our ability, within the expected timeframes, to complete our ongoing non-clinical studies and clinical trials; to announce the results of such studies and trials; to advance our product candidates into additional clinical trials, including pivotal clinical trials; and to successfully complete such clinical trials; - our plans with respect to filing for regulatory approval for our product candidates, if clinical trial development is successful, and the potential to obtain such approval and to commercialize any product, if approved; - our estimates regarding expenses; use of cash; timing of future cash needs; and capital requirements; - the potential for future revenues; - our expectations with respect to the availability of supplies of our product candidates, and the expected performance of our third-party manufacturers; - our expectations with respect to the performance of our contract research organizations and other third parties whose activities are important to our development and future commercialization efforts; - our ability to obtain and maintain intellectual property protection for our proprietary assets and other forms of exclusivity relevant to our business; - the estimated number of patients in indications of interest to us; the potential for our product candidates in those indications; the size of the potential markets for our product candidates; and our ability to serve those markets; - the anticipated rate and degree of market acceptance of our product candidates for any indication once approved; - the level of costs we may incur in connection with our activities, the possible timing and sources of future financings, and our ability to obtain additional financing when needed; - the potential for success of competing products that are or become available for the indications that we are pursuing or may in the future pursue; - the potential risk of loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.